How common is neck pain in Hong Kong?

-- Reduce Pain - For both acute and chronic pain, the goal of treatment initially would be to reduce the pain, or to “break the pain cycle”.
+- Reduce Pain - For both acute and chronic pain, initial goal of treatment would be to reduce the pain, or to “break the pain cycle”.
 As the pain level is reduced, the muscles will relax, reversing the pain cycle

 - Restore normal joint mechanics - Depending on the examination findings, your chiropractor will adjust (manipulate) the vertebral joints that are misaligned (subluxated).
 This may take place on the first treatment or on any subsequent treatments as deemed necessary.

 - Improve flexibility and strength – To prevent future injuries, it is important to improve the flexibility of the joints and muscle strength.
 Your chiropractor will advise you on appropriate stretching and strengthening exercises according to your physical needs and fitness level.

 - Lifestyle adjustments – A hectic lifestyle can be a culprit for neck pain, which means exercises, diet, working posture, sleep etc. play a vital role in the development and otherwise prevention of neck pain.
 Your chiropractor will work with you to identify lifestyle adjustments that will help you maximise the quality of your health.

 How effective is chiropractic treatment of neck pain?

 Chiropractic treatment for neck pain is effective from both a pain management and cost perspective, making it a widely regarded treatment method in Hong Kong.
 In fact, one study found that neck manipulation is more effective than traditional medical treatment methods.